srvanderplas/unl-stat850-book/docs/06-manipulating-data.md

 </details>

 &nbsp;
-<details class = "ex"><summary>Another interesting way to look at this data would be to examine the duration of time a storm existed, as a function of its maximum category.
+<details><summary>Another interesting way to look at this data would be to examine the duration of time a storm existed, as a function of its maximum category.
 Do stronger storms exist for a longer period of time?</summary>

 ```r